-Lake Bunyonyi is believed to be the second deepest lake in Africa with its deepest end approximately 900m.
-The lake is 24 kilometer long and 7km wide covering an area of 61 square kilometers.
+Lake Bunyonyi also known as the place of many little birds is believed to be the second deepest lake in Africa with its deepest end approximately 900m.
+The lake is also 24 kilometre long and 7km wide covering an area of 61 square kilometres.

 Lake Bunyonyi is dotted with 29 Islands.
 The most prominent of theses include: The Akampene Island also known as the punishment island, it is believed that at this Island the Bakiga people used to leave girls that got pregnant before marriage so that they would die of hunger or drown if they tried to swim back as a way of punishing them.
 These girls would be rescued by poor men who did not have bride price to get the girls on the mainland for marriage.